Amritds/kernelmethods/README.md

 # README #

 ## Description
-This project investigates the application of Kernel Logistic Regression for the LFIRE technique, completed for my Undergraduate 4th year project dissertation, under the supervision of Dr. Michael U. Gutmann at the University of Edinburgh.
+This project implements the [Kernel Logistic Regression (KLR) technique](https://hastie.su.domains/Papers/jcgs02_c.pdf) and investigates the application of KLR to the [LFIRE likelihood-free posterior-pdf estimation method](https://arxiv.org/pdf/1611.10242.pdf).
+This work was completed as part of my final-year undergraduate dissertation, under the guidance of Dr. Michael U. Gutmann at the University of Edinburgh.

 The project dissertation report, **Dissertation.pdf** can be found in the main project directory, detailing work undertaken and results of the experiments conducted.